Cortisol is very much needed in the body. However, too much or too little of it can be very bad for your health.

 38) Ginkgo Biloba

-120mg of the standardized extract of Ginkgo Biloba (EGb 761) improves memory and aging associated cognitive deficits and has a beneficial effects on mood as it exerts an antistress effect by lowering the release of cortisol during stress (57).
+120mg of the standardized extract of Ginkgo Biloba (EGb 761) improves memory and aging associated cognitive deficits and has a beneficial effect on mood as it exerts an antistress effect by lowering the release of cortisol during stress (57).
 This prevents the decline of cognitive function during stress.

 39) Hibiscus Sabdariffa